rathoretaruncodes/ts-nodemon-starter/README.md

 ## Contact

-For any questions or feedback, please reach out to [GitHub](https://github.com/rathoretaruncodes/)
+For any questions or feedback, please open an issue in the [repository](https://github.com/rathoretaruncodes/ts-nodemon-starter).